 Those with a “growth mindset” believe that their talents and abilities can be developed.
 Growth mindsets see every encounter as opportunities to improve.
 How can we encourage this mindset with our children?
 Thank you BB&T for sponsoring this post.

 I recently watched an interview with best selling author of Drive and To Sell is Human, Dan H. Pink.
 The interview was part of the BB&T Leadership Series around the relationship between motivation and drive, and how they affect leadership.
 I don’t work outside of the home, so why did I find this video so fascinating?
 Because I AM a leader!
 I am a mother who has been entrusted with 5 darling children to encourage, teach, and provide opportunities to grow their talents, to ultimately become the best version of themselves.
 I think I sometimes find myself focusing on the day-to-day, short-term goals in parenting, and this video inspired me to keep my eyes on the bigger picture.
 To find ways to motivate my children to want to do things because they find satisfaction in a job well-done vs. fearing the consequence of not listening to me.
+Encouraging them to have a growth mindset, to grow their talents and challenge themselves.
 Easier said than done, right?
 Ha!

 Click the video above for a glimpse into the BB&T Leadership Series.

 I won’t give too much away because I think it is definitely worth your time to watch the entire series, but here are a few things that spoke to me.

 A Look into 3 Motivators that We All Respond To